creativecreatorormaybenot/clock/README.md

 * Effects/filter ideas:

-  + Push some subtle animated transforms (in `CompositedClock` ?) that introduce some nice perspective changes.

-    - Potentially rotate whole components because it better shows what the individual parts are :)

   + Add some texture over components, e.g.</a> metal-like, wood-like, or just w/e looks interesting.

   + Take inspiration from https://github.com/JustinFincher/FlutterClock.